zkemail/prove.email-old/posts/proofOfTwitter.md

 ## Conclusion

-This tutorial provided just one example of a circuit you can build.
+This guide provided just one example of a circuit you can build.
 For more examples and resources, you can check out the [zk-email verifier usage guide](https://zkemail.gitbook.io/zk-email/zk-email-verifier/usage-guide) and the [Twitter Circuit Code](https://github.com/zkemail/zk-email-verify/blob/main/packages/twitter-verifier-circuits/twitter.circom).

 This is just the beginning of verifiable provenance data.
 As you continue to explore and build, you'll discover the vast potential of this technology.
 The power of zk-SNARKs allows for the creation of systems where data can be verified without revealing any additional information.
 This opens up a world of possibilities for privacy-preserving applications.